Michigan Insurance Coverage for Ride-Sharing Services

 Michigan Auto Insurance ride-sharing coverage options may be available.

-If your Michigan auto insurer classifies your vehicle for business use, the may provide some coverage.
+If your Michigan auto insurer classifies your vehicle for business use, they may provide some coverage.

-Insurers can continue to exclude drivers for Uber and Lyft from personal auto coverage (MCL 500.3017).
-Uber and Lyft are required to make potential drivers aware of standard insurance exclusions and receive their written acknowledgment of these exclusions.
+Insurers can continue to exclude Uber and Lyft drivers from personal auto coverage (MCL 500.3017).
+Uber and Lyft are required to inform potential drivers of standard insurance exclusions and receive their written acknowledgment of these exclusions.

 The usual coverage under a Michigan auto insurance policy:

-Finally, for detailed information on the coverage on a Michigan auto insurance policy, click on the link for Understanding Michigan auto insurance.
+Finally, for detailed information on Michigan auto insurance policy coverage, click on the Understanding Michigan auto insurance link.